Mensa, the largest and oldest high IQ society in the world has recently listed 17 early signs of a gifted child.

 4. Unusual hobbies or interests or an in-depth knowledge of certain subjects

 An interest in trains or films is very common in children, but if your child can really tell their sci-fi from their comedy at a young age, they may be showing signs of being gifted.
-Pursuing hobbies to an in-depth degree could be a sign that they are looking for a mental challenge to satisfy.
+Pursuing hobbies to an in-depth degree could be a sign that they are looking for a mental challenge to satisfy their intellect.

 5. Intolerance of other children

 Highly intelligent children may find it frustrating to socialise with peers their own age, as they may not be able to understand why others can’t keep up with them.
 It has also been proved that gifted children may be more sensitive than others, so could be upset if they are left out or teased by peers.